Chicago Cubs: Alternate

 The Cubs also wear a blue alternate uniform.
-The current design, first introduced in 1997, has the "walking cub" logo on the left chest, along with red letters and numbers with white trim.
-The National League logo takes its place on the right sleeve.
-The Cubs alternates are usually worn on road games.
+The current design, first introduced in 1997, has the "walking cub" logo on the left chest, along with red letters and numbers with white outlines.
+Prior to 2023, the National League logo was placed on the right sleeve; this has since been removed in anticipation of a future advertisement patch.
+The Cubs alternates are usually worn for road games, though in the past it was also worn at home, and at one point, a home blue version minus the player's name was used as well.

+In 2025, the Cubs unveiled a powder blue home alternate uniform inspired by Chicago's history of blues music.
+The design featured a stylized Cubs logo inspired by the previous Cubs logos of the early 20th century.
+A stylized guitar pick logo featuring the city name was added to the other sleeve opposite the sponsor patch.
+Letters and numbers were also influenced by blues-era typography; the player's name is in royal blue trimmed in white, and both the chest and back numbers are in red trimmed in white.
+The uniform is typically worn during Friday day home games in the summer, and is paired with plain white pants.
+The uniform is worn with a white-paneled blue cap featuring the stylized Cubs logo.

-All three designs are paired with an all-blue cap with the red "C" trimmed in white, which was first worn in 1959.
+The primary home, primary road and alternate road uniform designs are paired with an all-blue cap with the red "C" outlined in white, which was first worn in 1959.
+In 2024, the Cubs received its first uniform sponsor in Motorola Mobility, with the logo being placed on the sleeve depending on a player's handedness.
+The other sleeve would accommodate the team's "walking cub" logo on both the home and road uniforms.

 City Connect

 Beginning in 2021, Major League Baseball and Nike introduced the "City Connect" series, featuring uniquely designed uniforms inspired by each city's community and personality.
 The Cubs' design is navy blue with light blue accents on both the uniform and pants, and features the "Wrigleyville" wordmark inspired by the Wrigley Field marquee.
-Caps are navy blue with a light blue brim, and features the trademark "C" crest in white with light blue trim, along with the red six-point star inside.
+Caps are navy blue with a light blue brim, and feature the "C" monogram in white with light blue trim with a red six-pointed star inside.
 The left sleeve patch features the full team name inside a navy circle, along with a specially designed municipal device incorporating the Chicago city flag.
+The Cubs' "City Connect" uniforms were worn until 2024, when it was replaced by a new alternate powder blue uniform.